YoQuieroAyudar/fundraising-API-Interfaces/README.md

 - `Postman` for API testing  https://www.getpostman.com/

 # Project management
-- `GIT` for Project management.
+- `GIT` API backend is on a private GIT.
 Any Golang gopher programmer can participate for backend, any Angular/React for frontend.
-Watch, Star this page or contact-us,  and we´ll contact you.
+Watch, Star this page or contact-us: info@microhuchasolidaria.org ,  and we´ll contact you.

 # API Status 0.15
 API is still beta version.